AI-ML-Classifiers

 Output

-The output will display the detected mood in the image, video, or webcam stream and in the console.
+The output will be displayed the detected mood in the image, video, or webcam stream and in the console.

 Mood Classification Output